AlterLabAlterLab

 Balance-Based Limits

-Schedule limits scale with your credit balance.
-Add more credits to unlock more schedules and shorter intervals.
+Schedule limits scale with your account balance.
+Add more funds to unlock more schedules and shorter intervals.

 BalanceMax Active SchedulesMin Interval